N.H. Byrd’s Store

 C.C.
 Johnson’s Store

 The chronology for the C. C. Johnson store goes something like this.
 It is believed that it was built by E.C.
-Ramsey (date unknown) and run by him for a period of time.
-In 1891 Samuel C. Webb and Susan M. Webb, his wife, deeded the ¼ acre lot to M. W. Crumpler and Charles Bernard Godwin Sr. Mr. Crumpler sold his 50% interest to Mr. Godwin in 1892.
+Ramsey (date unknown) and run by him for a while.
+In 1891, Samuel C. Webb and Susan M. Webb, his wife, deeded a ¼-acre lot to M. W. Crumpler and Charles Bernard Godwin Sr. Mr. Crumpler sold his 50% interest to Mr. Godwin in 1892.
 An early 1900s picture of the store reveals signs that read “Godwin” and “Chuckatuck Post Office”.
-The store must have been operated by C. H. Pitt in 1935 when he deeded the entire stock in that store and the adjacent Pitt store to his daughter Mary and her husband, C. C. Johnson.
-In 1937 Mr. Godwin leased his store to Mr. Johnson for a period of five years at $18.75 per month.
-A deed transferring the store and ¼ acre from Mr. Godwin to Mr. Johnson dated January 17, 1940 states that the lot was known as the “Meador Store Lot”.
-Mr. Johnson ran the store until the mid 1960s when he leased this building and the “little” store to Wesley Doyle.
-In 1968 the store caught on fire and was not rebuilt.
+The store was likely operated by C. H. Pitt in 1935, when he deeded the entire stock in that store and the adjacent Pitt store to his daughter, Mary, and her husband, C. C. Johnson.
+In 1937, Mr. Godwin leased his store to Mr. Johnson for a five-year term at $18.75 per month.
+A deed transferring the store and ¼ acre from Mr. Godwin to Mr. Johnson, dated January 17, 1940, states that the lot was known as the “Meador Store Lot”.
+Mr. Johnson ran the store until the mid-1960s when he leased this building and the “little” store to Wesley Doyle.
+In 1968, the store caught on fire and was not rebuilt.
 The memories of Mr. C.C.
-Johnson, Jr. described that store in depth and will not be repeated here.
+Johnson, Jr., described that store in depth and will not be repeated here.

 J.J.
 Johnson’s Store

-This store was just down the road (beginning of what we called the ridge) yet not far from the intersection where Gwaltney’s, C.C.
-Johnson’s, Spady’s, Owen’s and Moore’s stores were located.
+This store was just down the road (beginning of what we called the ridge), yet not far from the intersection where Gwaltney’s, C.C.
+Johnson’s, Spady’s, Owen’s, and Moore’s stores were located.
 The original J.J.
-Johnson store was a small wood frame building with living quarters upstairs for two brothers of Mr. Johnson.
-The store sold penny candy, some groceries and gas.
-In 1948 a cinder block building was constructed adjacent to the smaller framed building and would become known as “Johnson’s Self Service”.
+Johnson store was a small wood-frame building with living quarters upstairs for two brothers of Mr. Johnson.
+The store sold penny candy, some groceries, and gas.
+In 1948, a cinder block building was constructed adjacent to the smaller, framed building and would become known as “Johnson’s Self-Service.”
 There was a small auto garage at the back of this building.
-In the new store they had a beer license, meat that needed to be cut, and they upgraded their grocery selection.
-Corn herring and cod fish were a staple and stored in large wooden barrels packed in salt.
-Like other stores credit was a way of business and patrons paid when they could.
-If they did not and there were occasions when it happened, no court actions were ever taken as best Jesse J. Johnson, Jr. can remember.
+In the new store, they had a beer license, meat that needed to be cut, and they upgraded their grocery selection.
+Corn, herring, and codfish were staples and were stored in large wooden barrels packed in salt.
+Like other stores, credit was a way of business, and patrons paid when they could.
+If they did not, and there were occasions when it happened, no court actions were ever taken, as best Jesse J. Johnson, Jr. can remember.
 Adjacent to the “Self Service” store was an automotive garage that was built and run by the Johnsons.
-The Self Service store closed in the 1970s and the building has been used for several other ventures.
-The large garage is now know as Dale’s Garage and is still the local automotive repair shop.
+The Self-Service store closed in the 1970s, and the building has been used for several other ventures.
+The large garage, now known as Dale’s Garage, remains the local automotive repair shop.

 Kirk Lumber Company